ibmdb/node-ibm_db/README.md

 For connectivity against DB2 for LUW or Informix Server using node-ibm_db, no license file is required.
-However, if you want to use node-ibm_db against DB2 for z/OS or DB2 for i(AS400) Servers, you must have db2connect license if server is not db2connectactivated to accept unlimited number of client connection.
+However, if you want to use node-ibm_db against DB2 for z/OS or DB2 for i(AS400) Servers, you must have db2connect license of version 11.1 if server is not db2connectactivated to accept unlimited number of client connection.
 You can buy db2connect license from IBM.
 The connectivity can be enabled either on server using db2connectactivate utility or on client using client side license file.
 If you have client side license file, just copy it under `.../ibm_db/installer/clidriver/license` folder to be effective.

 To know more about license and purchasing cost, please contact [IBM Customer Support](http://www-05.ibm.com/support/operations/zz/en/selectcountrylang.html).